squests/Attacklab-Extension/README.md

 # Attacklab-Extension
-Using the CS47 attacklab in a Cybersec Application
+Using the CS47 attacklab as a CTF challenge.

 ## Intro
 In the attacklab, we've seen all the touch procedures/functions that we eventually had to call.
 These functions acted as "dummy" procedures to gain points to continue further on the lab.
 In a real life cybersec perspective, these dummy procedures would be like attacknodes, gaining access to something that the regular user cannot.